electrode-io/electrode-native/docs/cli/cauldron/del/miniapps.md

 * You don't need to provide a version for the MiniApp when using the `ern cauldron del miniapps <miniapps..>` command.
 The version is ignored because only one version of a given MiniApp can be present in a container at any given time.

 #### Related commands
- `ern del dependencies` | Manually cleanup native dependencies that are only used by the specified MiniApp
+ [ern cauldron del dependencies] | Manually cleanup native dependencies that are only used by the specified MiniApp

 ____
+[ern cauldron del dependencies]: ./dependencies.md